chadmee/ican-landing/README.md

 ## Replacement Script Usage

-To integrate the replacement script into your website, follow the example usage below:
+To integrate the replacement script, follow the example usage below:

 ```javascript
 // Fetches the HTML file (from URL)